 Some other ideas you may wish to try for active stretching are:

 Tug of war - This is an excellent active-stretching whole-body muscle warm-up

-Position changes - Combinations of sits, downs and stands in a row
+Position changes - Combinations of sits, downs (otherwise known as 'drop') and stands in a row

 Figure 8's - Lure your dog around an object (i.e. cones) or with a toy in a figure 8 pattern.
 Vary which direction the dogs start.
 I.e. sometimes left through the center of the 8 and sometimes right through the center of the 8.
 The closer your dog is to the object/cones, the more your dog will work spinal flexibility.